 You can find both resources on the East Bay Hills Wildfire Hazard Reduction And Resource Management Plan and Environmental Impact Report.

 In compliance with the Plan and Environmental Impact Report, the District Fire Department creates an annual work plan of fuels treatment projects.
 The success of the projects depends largely on the collaborative work that is done with Park Stewardship, Park Operations, park supervisors, and other departments.

-The East Bay Regional Parks Fire and Stewardship Departments are collaborating with other agencies and with CalFire to address a response to the dieback.
+The East Bay Regional Parks Fire and Stewardship Departments are collaborating with other agencies and with CalFire to address a response to the dieback and die-offs.
 EBRPD continues to monitor the situation and is working to direct resources to mitigate the potential for increased fire risk as a result of the increase in dry and dead fuels.
 Staff has mapped the extent of the dieback areas and will continue to update this mapping as the effect of summer drought continues.